walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 mapping of `.text`, it builds a **second, private virtual mapping of the exact same physical page** and writes through that instead.

-The intuition is worth stating before the mechanism.
 Physical RAM does not know or care how it is mapped; the same page of memory can be reached through more than one virtual address at once, each with its own permissions. `.text` normally has exactly one mapping, visible to every CPU, always read-only and executable.
 That single mapping is what lets any core fetch and run it at any moment.

 [`__text_poke()`](https://elixir.bootlin.com/linux/v7.2/source/arch/x86/kernel/alternative.c#L2546)
 temporarily adds a *second* mapping to that same physical page: